Why Athletic Training?

 - Manchester University

-Why Study Athletic Training at St. Joseph's College?
+Why Study Athletic Training at Saint Joseph's College?

 Today, athletic trainers work in numerous settings and are confronted with various issues.
 Therefore, in order to ensure that our Athletic Training students are knowledgeable and prepared to enter the workforce after graduation, SJC offers a wide array of courses, including Athletic Training, Anatomy and Physiology, Kinesiology, Psychology, Preventative Techniques, Nutrition, Pharmacology for Sports and Exercise Science, Medical Terminology, and multiple practicums, just to name a few.